f1tenth/f1tenth_gym/README.md

 ![Docker](https://github.com/f1tenth/f1tenth_gym/actions/workflows/docker.yml/badge.svg)
 # The F1TENTH Gym environment

 This is the repository of the F1TENTH Gym environment.
+This environment contains a 2D Simulator for the F1TENTH autonomous racecar that is using [2D maps of racetracks](https://github.com/f1tenth/f1tenth_racetracks).

 ![F1TENTH GYM overview](docs/figs/gym_overview.png)

 This project is still under heavy developement.

-You can find the [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the environment here.
+The F1TENTH Gym communicates with your autonomous vehicle software via actions and observations.
+You can find a detailed [documentation](https://f1tenth-gym.readthedocs.io/en/latest/) of the F1TENTH Gym here.

 ## Quickstart
 We recommend installing the simulation inside a virtualenv.
 You can install the environment by running: